yogesh1q2w/yogesh1q2w.github.io/_pages/interests.md

 author_profile: true
 ---

 My research interest lies in tackling problems in Artificial Intelligence in a Machine Learning framework.
-I mainly work in following areas while tackling this issue:
+I mainly work in following domains:
 * Reinforcement Learning
 * Deep Learning
+* Some Statistical Machine Learning

-I work towards tackling a variety of tasks in Physics Simulations, Computer Vision, Planning and Control in Robotics, Natural Language Processing with these frameworks.
-Currently, I'm also working on Distributional Reinforcement Learning.
+I leverage these frameworks for a variety of tasks in Physics Simulations, Computer Vision, Planning and Control in Robotics, Natural Language Processing.
+Currently, I'm currently also working on Distributional Reinforcement Learning methods.